DDoS/Software-Validation-Assignment/doc/ECSE 429 Software Validation Assignement.md

 Although Code generated is pretty solid, we still need to make a few alterations to the generated code.
 Inside the method block of `conformanceTest[7..9]` in the GeneratedTestCCoinBox class.
 We have to throw an `UnsupportedOperationExcaption` to indicate that the generated tests are incomplete and needed manual fix.
 This is beacuse our implementation cannot deduce from the state machine diagram the complex steps required to take in order to meet a condition.

-For example, in `conformanceTest9` we are able to test if  `curQtrs` is equal to 3, but when it does not meet such requirement, the prorgram will not know what to do to bring the `curQtrs` value to 3.
+For example, in `conformanceTest9` we are able to test if  `curQtrs` is equal to 3, but when it does not meet such requirement, the program will not know what to do to bring the `curQtrs` value to 3.
 Hence, human intervention is necessary :

 ```java
 // generated